proggeramlug/gwwFramework/README.md

 gwwFramework
 ============
+ATTENTION: This framework is not supported anymore.
+We used it for over 5 years and it served us well.
+We developed a new framework called "skelpo framework" which will be published soon.

 This framework is made for webpages no matter how big or small.
 The structure is quite simple:
 * webapp/ <= Your application.
 * framework/ <= The framework.